10 NBA Teams Without a Championship (2026 Update)

 Final Words

 Many teams in the above list have a high chance of bagging the NBA championship, while some don’t stand a chance at all.
 If your team is on the list, it is frustrating even thinking about it.
 But, things do change.
-Toronto Raptors, for instance, would have been on this list, too, but they are the new NBA champions.
+Toronto Raptors, for instance, would have been on this list, too, but they became the 2019 NBA champions.

 Sharing is caring!